Quasi-Fine-Grained Uncertainty Relations: Introduction

-To illustrate the utility of our generalized probability relations, we also apply our formalism to gain an insight into the connection between uncertainty and two subtle forms of nonlocality, Einstein-Podolsky-Rosen (EPR) steering and entanglement.
-EPR steering is defined in terms of violations of a local hidden state (LHS) model and describes the ability that local measurements on one subsystem can remotely pilot (steer) the state of another subsystem~\cite{Einstein1935,Howard07PRL} (note that the concept of `steering' is different from the notion studied in Ref.~\cite{Oppenheim2010}).
-It has attracted much attention due to its inherent asymmetry~\cite{OneWayNatPhot,OneWayPryde,OneWayGuo,shanxiCluster} which makes it an essential recourse for one-sided device-independent quantum communication~\cite{1sDIQKD_howard,CV-QKDexp,HowardOptica,ANUexp,GiannisQSS,YuQSS}.
-However, what leads to this asymmetry still defies a complete understanding.
+Here we introduce a simple but universally applicable theory of quantum probability relations (QPRs), namely, quasi-fine-grained uncertainty relations (QFGURs), which unifies UURs, UPQM, and FGUR.
+In addition, the framework of QFGURs allows us to formulate bounds for both EPR steering and entanglement, which quantitatively connects uncertainty principle to different aspects of nonlocality.
+EPR steering is defined in terms of violations of a local hidden state (LHS) model and describes the ability that local measurements on one subsystem can remotely pilot (steer) the state of another subsystem~\cite{Einstein1935,Howard07PRL}.
+Our theory is based on the notion of local probability relations from a measured system $A$ and a quantum memory $B$, which obey QPRs.
+Summing overall outcomes for each measurement in QPRs helps to study the unbounded violation of both quantum steering and entanglement inequalities systematically and efficiently.

-Here we introduce a simple but universally applicable theory of quantum probability relations (QPRs), namely, quasi-fine-grained uncertainty relations (QFGURs), which unifies UURs, UPQM and FGUR.
-We show that the functionals of EPR steering and entanglement are special cases of our QFGURs, which reveals a fundamental connection between nonlocality and uncertainty.
 Moreover, our methods clarify that the LHS model itself can be formulated in terms of incompatibility of the available local observables, which sheds light on understanding the intrinsic asymmetry of EPR steering.
-Our theory is based on the notion of local probability relations from a measured system $A$ and a quantum memory $B$, which obey QPRs.
-Summing over all outcomes for each measurement in QPRs helps to study the unbounded violation of both quantum steering and entanglement inequalities systematically and efficiently.
-For illustrative purposes of the general framework, we provide some numerical examples and show that our steering inequality or entanglement inequality is easier to violate to some extent.
+For illustrative purposes of the general framework, we provide a numerical example and show that our approach actually gives a lower bound to test steering and entanglement than previous coarse-graining entropic functions.